 But even before Jagger/Mühle’s new head design was announced, the first iKon stainless steel razor came on the market.
 It was something new—and from a new company.
 The very first iKon, which sold at around $50, gave a harsh shave, but it was quickly superseded by a second model—the Bulldog Open Comb, also solid stainless—which turned out to be incredibly comfortable, a characteristic shared by all subsequent iKon razors to date.

 Small production runs and high-quality materials and finishing meant that the $50 price could not hold.
-The Bulldog quickly moved to $85, and today iKon razors cost $150 and above.
+The Bulldog quickly moved to $85, and today iKon razors cost $135 and above.
+[Update 11 Sept 2014: The iKon Shavecraft #101 open comb---stainless handle, aluminum head---sells now for $75 and is an excellent razor.]
 Another innovative stainless steel razor, the iKon S3S, uses an open comb on one side and a straight bar on the other and sells for $225 when you can find it.
 The Pils stainless double-edge safety razor, whose head design was yet another innovation in safety razor technology, debuted at $150 but now runs $240.
-The Feather Premium AS-D1—another newly designed stainless steel safety razor—entered the market at $150 and is now $200.
+The Feather Premium AS-D1 [superseded now by the AS-D2]—another newly designed stainless steel safety razor—entered the market at $150 and is now $200.

 The Weber Stainless Razor

 We now see a new manufacturer of a premium stainless-steel razor: Weber Razors, a company located in Missouri.
 The first razor from Weber is hefty (3.2 oz), innovative (with a “Diamond-Like Carbon” coating on the head), and well made (solid stainless steel with good chequering); and it provides a very fine shave.